-

 Is there a system of post-grant opposition proceedings?
 If so, how does this system interact with the patent litigation system?

-(c) Any necessary drawings for understanding the invention have not been furnished.
+(c) any drawings which are necessary for understanding the claimed invention have not been furnished.

 -